Jasper Tudor: Wars of the Roses

 Jasper Tudor briefly regained the earldom of Pembroke a couple of years later when his half-brother, King Henry VI, was restored to the throne, but following the return of King Edward IV from temporary exile in 1471, Jasper fled again to the continent.
 During his time on the continent, he travelled and attempted to gather support for the Lancastrian cause.
 While escaping from Tenby with his nephew Henry, storms in the English Channel forced them to land at Le Conquet in Brittany, where they sought refuge with Francis II, Duke of Brittany.
 Francis housed Jasper, his nephew, and the core of their group of exiled Lancastrians at the Château de Suscinio in Sarzeau and although King Edward IV placed diplomatic pressure on him, the uncle and nephew remained safe from the clutches of the Yorkist king, who died later in April 1483.
 For 11 years, the Château de Suscinio became an armed camp, alert against any attempt to kidnap Jasper and Henry and return them to England, where they were under attainder and would have been promptly executed as threats to the Yorkist rule.

 In October 1483, the Tudors launched an invasion of England from Brittany.
 However, the invasion failed and Jasper Tudor and his nephew Henry returned to Brittany.
 In mid-1484, when the Duke of Brittany was incapacitated with illness, his treasurer, Pierre Landais, who took over the reins of government, reached an agreement with the new Yorkist king, Richard III of England, to send Jasper and his nephew back to England in exchange for a pledge of 3,000 English archers to defend Brittany against a threatened French attack.
 John Morton, the Bishop of Ely who was then in exile in Flanders, learned of the scheme and warned the Tudors in time.
 Jasper and Henry then managed to escape separately, hours ahead of Landais' soldiers, across the nearby border into France.
 They were received at the court of King Charles VIII of France who allowed them to stay and provided them with resources.
 Shortly afterwards, when Duke Francis II had recovered, he offered the 400 remaining Lancastrians, still at and around the Château de Suscinio, safe-conduct into France and even paid for their expenses.

+Tudor reign

 On Henry Tudor's subsequent accession to the throne in 1485, Jasper Tudor had all previous attainders annulled, and was thus restored to all his former titles, including Knight of the Garter, and was created Duke of Bedford.
 In 1488, he took possession of Cardiff Castle.